-Trainees should be able to identify the steps needed to comply with the Scope Rules, the Conduct of Business Rules and the Practice Rules relevant to regulated activities under the FSMA.
+Trainees should be able to identify the steps needed to comply with the Scope Rules, the Conduct of Business Rules and other SRA requirements relevant to regulated activities under the FSMA.

-Trainees should have an understanding of the role of the solicitor in the financial services industry and should understand the implications of:
+Trainees should understand the role of the solicitor in the financial services industry and should understand the implications of:

-- the solicitor's independence - the employment of investment specialists, the establishment within a practice of a specialist financial services department and the mechanisms for such an establishment - the inter-relationships of financial services work with other areas of work in the training establishment
+- the solicitor's independence - the employment of investment specialists, the establishment within a practice of a specialist financial services department and the mechanisms for such an establishment - the inter-relationships of financial services work with other areas of work in the training establishment.